Skip to main content

 Bowflex Treadmill 10

-When it comes to straight-up running, the Bowflex T10 is my favorite.
-It has a generous platform rated for up to 400 pounds with a 22-inch wide and 60-inch long belt, speed options that range from 0.5 mph to 12 mph, a powerful 4.0 CHP motor, and incline and decline settings from -5% to 15%—the widest range of all the treadmills we tested.
-Its deck also struck the ideal balance between cushioning and rebound, which made running at faster speeds feel easier.
+When it comes to straight-up running, the Bowflex T10 is our favorite treadmill.
+It has a powerful 4.0 CHP motor, a generous platform rated for up to 400 pounds, and a spacious running belt.
+With a top speed of 12 mph and an incline range of -5% to 15%, this treadmill’s deck struck the ideal balance between cushioning and rebound, which made running at faster speeds feel easier.

-It has a touchscreen console, where you can select whether you want to do a manual workout or follow a class in the accompanying Jrny platform, which is included with purchase for two months and is $20 a month after that.
+The T10 has a 10-inch touchscreen console, where you can select whether you want to do a manual workout or follow a class in the accompanying Jrny platform, which is included with purchase for two months and is $20 a month after that.
 Knobs on both sides of the armrest allow you to control the speed and incline.

-However, it has some clear barriers to entry—most importantly, its size.
-When built, it’s 89 inches long, 39.6 inches wide, and 65.3 inches high, with two large handles that spring out from the arm rests, like something you might find on an elliptical machine.
-Like all the treads we tested, the T10 folds and has wheels, but it’s a heavy-duty machine that's still too large to be stowed away easily or moved significant distances—and, because its frame is so wide, once it’s set up in one room, you kind of have to commit to it staying there.
+However, it has some clear barriers to entry—most notably, its size.
+When built, it’s among the largest treadmills that we tested, and it also has two large handles that spring out from the arm rests, like something you might find on an elliptical machine.
+Also, while the T10 folds and has wheels, it’s a heavy-duty machine that's too large to be stowed away easily or moved significant distances.
+And because its frame is so wide, once it’s set up in one room, you kind of have to commit to it staying there.

 Pros